 This article is set to guide you through picking out the perfect going-home outfit, considering factors like your own comfort and ease during this postpartum period.
 Whether it’s selecting breathable fabric or ensuring extra support where needed, we’ve got all bases covered in this ultimate guide designed just for you!

-Preparing for your hospital stay
+Preparing for your hospital stay and body changes

 The hospital will not be providing you with clothes, well at least the kind you’ll want to wear after giving birth.